 Beware of the “dark”

 Even if you have a concierge available, there’s still something else to beware of … the “dark.”
 When a show is dark, it simply means there is no performance that day.
 Most shows have a set dark day (or days) each week, but for some popular Vegas entertainers (Penn & Teller, for example), their schedule can fluctuate based on availability.
-There are some shows that you can see every night thanks to rotating performers, etc. But especially with residencies (Celine Dion, Elton John, etc.), many performances are only available on select dates.
+There are some shows that you can see every night thanks to rotating performers, etc. But especially with residencies (Celine Dion, Gwen Stefani, etc.), many performances are only available on select dates.